-A central output of Intoxicating Spaces will be a virtual exhibition, to be designed and built in collaboration with colleagues from Sheffield’s Digital Humanities Institute.
+A central output of Intoxicating Spaces will be an online exhibition, to be designed and built in collaboration with colleagues from Sheffield’s Digital Humanities Institute.
 Combining maps, timelines, and 2D and 3D images of artefacts, images, and documents, this online resource will feature examples of and evidence from the following types of sources, chosen from sample periods across our four case study cities:

 These witness statements provide unprecedented insight into the circulation and use of new intoxicants (both licit and illicit) within public settings, and have been recognised as the nearest historians can get to ethnographic records.